vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/defined-entities-overview.md

 RDE Types, their RDE instances, as well as RDE Interfaces are [versioned](rde-versions.md).
 They ensure that the schema of an RDE does not change once it is created.
 They also offer a path to transfer to other versions.

+### Strict Tenenancy

+Runtime Defined Entities follow a strict tenancy model.

+An RDE created in a specific tenant cannot be moved to another tenant.
+Access to the RDE cannot be shared with users outside the tenant.

 ## Links to the RDE Components Documentation